wso2/docs-is/en/identity-server/next/docs/guides/users/manage-administrators.md

 2. Click **Delete** for the administrator you want to remove.
 3. Select the checkbox to confirm your action.
 4. Click **Confirm**.

+!!! note
+If the Administrator role was assigned via admin group, you need to remove the user from the admin group to revoke the administrator privileges.